2nrwls/audio/README.md

 # Audio BBCode

 A [Flarum](http://flarum.org) extension.
 Adds an [audio] BBCode.
-This is compatible with my SM2 audio extension; feel free to install and use both.
-Let your members decide which they want to use.
+This is a fork of the [original](https://github.com/zerosonesfun/audio) which disallows downloads by default.
+This was created by [request](https://discuss.flarum.org/d/21687-audio-bbcode-add-on/31).

 ### Usage
 ~~~